thenbrent/multisite-user-management/readme.txt

 Yes, users registering with a site will receive all the existing default roles.

 The new site will not have a default role until it is manually set.
 Once set, all existing users will receive that role for the new site.

+= Why are new users registering with a site not given the default role for the dashboard site? =

+This is by design in the WordPress core.

 = Where can I make feature requests, get support & report bugs? =